Time is not a Healer, but it Sure Makes Hindsight 20:20: The Models

 In~\Cref{sec:equiv}, we show using simulation algorithms that the four models above all solve the same colorless tasks.
-We now informally define those notions.
+We now informally define these notions.

-Informally, a model $A$ simulates a model $B$, noted $B\leq A$, when the communication primitives of model $B$, including the constraints placed on them, can be implemented using the communication primitives of model $A$.
-This corresponds to the notion of simulation defined by Attiya and Welch in their book~\cite[Chapter 7]{attiya_distributed_2004}.
+A model $B$ simulates a model $A$, written $A\leq B$, when the communication primitives of model $A$, including the constraints placed on them, can be implemented using the communication primitives of model $B$.
+For a formal definition of what this means, we point the reader to Attiya and Welch~\cite[Chapter 7]{attiya_distributed_2004} for a formal presentation of simulations.
 When models $A$ and $B$ both simulate each other, we write $A\equiv B$.

-We define a colorless task as a relation $\Delta$ between sets of inputs that the processes may receive and the set of outputs that they may produce.
-Note that we care only about sets of inputs or outputs, and not about which process received which input or produced which output.
+A colorless task is a relation $\Delta$ between the sets of inputs that the processes may have and the set of outputs that they may produce.
+Note that we care only about sets of inputs or outputs, and not about which process has which input or produces which output.
 This is what makes a task colorless.

-We say that an algorithm in a model solves a colorless tasks when, in every execution: \begin{enumerate} \item Every process that does not fail produces an output, and \item If $I$ is the set of inputs received by the processes and $O$ is the set of outputs produced, then $(I,O)\in \Delta$. \end{enumerate} For a more precise and rigorous treatment of tasks and colorless tasks, see Herlihy et al.~\cite[Chapter 4]{herlihy_distributed_2013}.
+We say that an algorithm in a model solves a colorless tasks when, in every execution: \begin{enumerate} \item Every process that does not fail produces an output, and \item If $I$ is the set of inputs held by the processes and $O$ is the set of outputs produced, then $(I,O)\in \Delta$. \end{enumerate} For a more precise and rigorous treatment of tasks and colorless tasks, see Herlihy et al.~\cite[Chapter 4]{herlihy_distributed_2013}.

 Note that, when solving a colorless task, a process can safely adopt the output of another process.
-This is important e.g.\ for solving a colorless task $T$ in the \ftrm{} by simulating an algorithm that solves $T$ in the FLP model: because one process may not output in the FLP model (whereas all processes have to output in the \ftrm{}), one process may need to adopt the output of another one.
-For a colorless tasks, this is not a problem.
+This is important, e.g., to solve a colorless task $T$ in the \ftrm{} by simulating an algorithm that solves $T$ in the FLP model: Because one process may not output in the FLP model (whereas all processes have to output in the \ftrm{}), this process may need to adopt the output of another.
+For a colorless task, this is not a problem.

 Informally, we have the following lemma: \begin{lemma} For every two models $A$ and $B$ out of the four models of this section, if $B\leq A$ then $A$ solves all the colorless tasks that $B$ solves. \end{lemma}